Key Takeaways

 Background: She wants to add some flexibility to the conservative part of her portfolio.
 She considered purchasing bonds, but she’s worried a large bond investment won’t keep pace with inflation.

 Conclusion: A fixed index annuity is a good fit for someone like Hallie because these annuities offer a low-risk way to generate predictable income.
-She’s guaranteed not to lose money, so it’s a lower-risk investment compared to a variable annuity that would expose her to downturns in the stock market.
+She’s guaranteed not to lose money, so it’s a more predictable investment compared to a variable annuity, which would expose her to downturns in the stock market.

 Fixed Index Annuity Pros and Cons

 Like any investment, fixed index annuities have their benefits and costs.
 Since they are essentially a hybrid of fixed and variable annuities, they carry a mixture of pros and cons.
 They have the potential for higher returns without the risk of losing your money.
-Because these annuities are complicated, they can be difficult to understand.
+But, because these annuities are complicated, they can be more difficult to understand.

 Pros & Cons of Fixed Index Annuities